akuklev/akuklev/what-are-dependent-types.md

 }
 ```

-For software developers who have experience writing database-facing code, let me mention a very similar use case of profound importance.
+### Eliminating SQL Injection Vulnerability

 ![https://www.explainxkcd.com/wiki/index.php/Little_Bobby_Tables](https://imgs.xkcd.com/comics/exploits_of_a_mom.png)

-Functions performing requests to relational databases typically look a lot like `printf()` and have very similar security problems (SQL Injection Vulnerability):
+For software developers who have experience writing database-facing code, let me mention a very similar use case of profound importance: functions performing requests to relational databases that typically look a lot like `printf()` and have very similar security problems.
 ```kotlin
 db.query("SELECT * FROM books WHERE author = ?
 AND year = ?", author, year)
 ```